IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

 \subsection{Adaptive Reflectance Iterative Clustering}

-Although reflectance sparsity and non-local consistency prior bring us very close to the goal of sparse distribution of reflectances, there still remain inconsistencies in actually uniform reflectance regions and unwanted temporal changes within the same material~\cite{meka2016live}.
-Therefore, we propose an adaptive reflectance iterative clustering method by constructing a continuously updated clustering operation $G$, which maps similar reflectance colors $r(x)$ to the same target reflectance color $r_{cluster}(x)$ by adding a clustering constraint during the optimization of the network:
+Although reflectance sparsity makes sense to some extent, there still remain inconsistencies of similar reflectance regions (see Fig.~\ref{fig: Quality Results on Blender Dataset} Baseline+w/prior), therefore we propose an adaptive reflectance iterative clustering method by constructing a continuously updated clustering operation $G$, which maps similar reflectance colors $r(\mathbf{x})$ to the same target reflectance color $r_{cluster}(\mathbf{x})$ by adding a clustering constraint during the optimization of the network:

 Next, we elucidate the detail of the clustering method.